HasanYahya101/SoundHarvest-Vite/README.md

 ## Introduction

 This is a basic Youtube audio downloader (after converting from video to audio).
 It uses RapidAPI's `Youtube MP3 Downloader` API for this purpose.
 Please note that there is a hard limit of 1000 total requests per month on this API.
-So if the limit is passed, you might be stuck in a fetch cycle loop.
+So if the limit is passed, you might be stuck in a fetch-cycle loop.

 ## UI Library